alex-james-vukovity/react-file-structure/README.md

 Lift stands for:

 ### L: Locate.

-Make locating files be quickly and intutively
+Make locating files quick and intutive.
+Consider creating a folder for a component when it has multiple accompanying files (interface, test, validation, mock, utilities etc).

 Why?
 To work efficiently you must be able to find files quickly, especially when you do not know (or do not remember) the file names.
 Keeping related files near each other in an intuitive location saves time.
 A descriptive folder structure makes a world of difference to you and the people who come after you

-Consider creating a folder for a component when it has multiple accompanying files (.ts, .html, .css and .spec).

 Why?
 Helps keep the application structure small and easy to maintain in the early stages, while being easy to evolve as the application grows.

 Why?
-Components often have four files (for example, *.html, *.css, *.ts, and *.spec.ts) and can clutter a folder quickly.
+Contianer components often have many companion files and can clutter a folder quickly.

 ### I: Identify.
 Name the file such that you instantly know what it contains and represents